antoineboquet/greek-conversion/README.md

 # greek-conversion

-> A small, yet powerful, JavaScript library for converting both polytonic and monotonic Greek from/into many representations.

-`greek-conversion` provides predictable output, named standards-oriented presets, and diagnostics when a conversion loses information.
+This library supports bidirectional conversion between Greek, Beta Code, and scientific transliteration.
+It provides predictable output, named standards-oriented presets, and diagnostics when a conversion loses information.
 Unknown characters are preserved instead of being silently discarded.

 ## Summary